tdg5/stats-learning-notes/chapter-10-unsupervised-learning.md

 ### Principal Component Analysis

-Principal component analysis (PCA) allows for summarizing a large set of correlated variables with a smaller number of representative variables that collectively explain most of the variability in the original set of variables.
+[Principal component analysis (PCA)][glossary-principal-component-analysis] allows for summarizing a large set of correlated variables with a smaller number of representative variables that collectively explain most of the variability in the original set of variables.

 As discussed earlier, the principal component directions are the directions of the feature space along which the data are highly variable.
 These directions also define lines and subspaces that are as close as possible to the data cloud.

-Principal component regression is the result of using principal components as the predictors in a regression model instead of the original set of variables.
+Principal component regression is the result of using principal components as the predictors in a [regression model][glossary-simple-linear-regression] instead of the original set of variables.

 Principal component analysis refers to the process used to compute the principal components and subsequent use of the components to understand the data.